Poultry Sector at a Glance

 Timeframes vary for harvesting meat from broilers or turkeys and table eggs from layer chickens.
 Market broiler chickens are generally slaughtered before 2 months of age, while turkeys often reach 4 months before slaughter.
 Table-egg-type chickens begin laying at about 4 to 4.5 months of age and start a cycle that can last 14–15 months, with additional production cycles optional after a molting period.

-U.S. poultry firms integrate multiple stages of production more than other livestock producers; with feed production, fertile egg and chick production, and slaughter often residing under the same firm.
-Production contracts are also very common, where the services of growers that house and manage birds, for example, may be contracted by an integrated poultry firm in exchange for a fee per bird.
+U.S. poultry firms vertically integrate multiple stages of production more than other livestock producers—with feed production, fertile egg and chick production, and slaughter often residing under the same firm.
+Production contracts are also common, where the services of growers that house and manage birds, for example, may be contracted by an integrated poultry firm in exchange for a fee per bird.

 Consumption

 U.S. poultry meat consumption has trended up and displaced a substantial amount of red meat consumption in recent decades, in part because of favorable prices and health recommendations.
-The chart below shows these changing consumption trends by comparing one measure of poultry meat consumption, estimated retail disappearance, with the same measure for red meat consumption (inclusive of beef and pork).
+The chart below shows these changing consumption trends by comparing one measure of poultry meat consumption (estimated retail disappearance) with the same measure for red meat consumption, including beef and pork.
 The chart also includes egg and egg product disappearance.
-USDA, ERS-published disappearance statistics are a proxy for consumption, measuring supplies available for marketing in a given period.
+USDA, Economic Research Service-published disappearance statistics are a proxy for consumption, measuring supplies available for marketing in a given period.
 Meat disappearance equals production less net exports and net changes in cold storage.
 Retail disappearance also subtracts an estimate of meat components that are not typically sold with meat at retail, such as certain bone portions and skin.
+Egg and egg product disappearance fell slightly in 2022 as the outbreak of HPAI limited availability.

 Trade

 Trade impacts the U.S. poultry sector’s profitability by altering domestic supplies and prices from what they would have been without trade.
-Over 2012–21, approximately 17 percent of domestic broiler production was exported, making it the most export oriented of the U.S. poultry commodities.
-Over the same period, 11 percent of U.S. turkey production and 4 percent of egg production were exported, respectively.
+During 2013–22, approximately 17 percent of domestic broiler production was exported, making broilers the most export-oriented of the U.S. poultry commodities.
+Over the same period, 11 percent of U.S. turkey production and 4 percent of egg production were exported.

 The interactive table and chart below show summary statistics for the poultry sector.
 Use the “Select a sector” menu in the upper corner to toggle between the major sector components.
 Variables can be graphed and compared in the chart.